-As \citet{Wickramasuriya2019} note, aggregated time series display a higher signal to noise ratio (SNR) compared to their component time series.
-Borrowing the same design, which was based on the work of \citet{VanErven2015} this section studies the performance of the different reconciliation methods when the SNR decreases with the hierarchical level on the 3-level hierarchy used in \cref{sec:sim_impactOfCorr} and illustrated in \cref{fig:sim_corr_hier}. \citet{Wickramasuriya2019} used the following design to generate a total of four bottom time series for their 2-level hierarchy:
+As \citet{Wickramasuriya2019} note, aggregated time series display a higher signal-to-noise-ratio (SNR) compared to their component time series.
+Borrowing the same design, which was based on the work of \citet{VanErven2015}, this section studies the performance of the different reconciliation methods when the SNR decreases with the hierarchical level on the 3-level hierarchy used in \cref{sec:sim_impactOfCorr} and illustrated in \cref{fig:sim_corr_hier}. \citet{Wickramasuriya2019} used the following design to generate a total of four bottom time series for their 2-level hierarchy:

 where $z_{AA}, z_{Ab}, z_{bA}$ and $z_{BB}$ are simulated as independent ARIMA processes, otherwise as specified in \cref{sec:sim_impactOfCorr}, with standard normal distributed error terms and additional errors, which cancel out hierarchically, $\eta_t~N(0,10)$ and $\omega_t~N(0,6)$.
 Note that the representation in terms of added errors ($\eta$ and $\omega$) can equally be achieved through the representation with a single, appropriately correlated error term.
 In the above case, this can be simplified to